unerian/fl-studio-wine-plugin-list/README.md

 # FL STUDIO WINE VST PLUGIN COMPATIBILITY LIST
+### This list is still work in progress, many plugins not tested.
 I though it would be useful to have this data in a single place instead of having to scour through forums and reddit.

-**Work in progress.** I might change the rating system and other stuff later, didn't put too much thought into it tbh.
+I might change the rating system and other stuff later, didn't put too much thought into it tbh.

 (as a sidenote, this is just my experience.
 I have found wine to sometimes be inconsistent between different machines and distros.
 You should expect a similar experience as listed here, but your mileage may still vary.)